CartoDB/observatory-extension/docs/guides/02-accessing-the-data-observatory.md

 2) [View the Data Observatory Catalog](https://cartodb.github.io/bigmetadata/index.html)

-An overview for each of the analyzed methods of data appears, and indicates the unique function signature needed to access the catalog item.
+An overview for each of the analyzed functions of data appears, and indicates the unique function signature needed to access the catalog item.
 You can copy the OBS function from the Data Observatory catalog and modify the placeholder parameters shown in curly brackets (e.g. "{table_name}").

 3) From _Your datasets_ dashboard in CARTO, click _NEW DATASET_ and _CREATE EMPTY DATASET_.